Global Musa Genomics Consortium

 Role in the sequencing of the genome

 One of the objectives of the Consortium was to have the Musa genome sequenced within 5 years.
 In 2008, the Consortium submitted a proposal to the US Department of Energy's Joint Genome Initiative.
-After JGI passed on the banana,the French National Research Agency (ANR) announced in the fall of 2009 that it would fund the project.
-The sequencing was done by the French sequencing centre Genoscope, in collaboration with the French Agricultural Research Institute for Development
+After JGI passed on the banana3 ,the French National Research Agency (ANR) announced in the fall of 2009 that it would fund the project4 .
+The sequencing was done by the French sequencing centre Genoscope, in collaboration with the French Agricultural Research Institute for Development CIRAD, under the umbrella of the Consortium.
+The accession selected for sequencing is DH Pahang5 .

-The results of the sequencing were published in Nature.
+The results of the sequencing were published in Nature2 .

 One of the operating principles of the Consortium was to ensure that, whenever possible, the resources developed by its members are placed in the public domain.
 These resources continue to be available to the scientific community.